5 Compliance Risks Hazardous To Food And Beverage Facilities

 Given daily sanitation procedures, involving extreme moisture and harsh chemicals, corrosion is one of the most critical threats to food quality and safety.
 In fact, according to NACE International, the world’s leading corrosion control organization, yearly corrosion-related costs in the food & beverage industry exceed $2 billion.

-For this reason, regulators are never content to let rusty surfaces that can contaminate food and beverage products—either through direct or indirect contact—go unresolved.
+Regulators therefore are never content to let rusty surfaces that can contaminate food and beverage products—either through direct or indirect contact—go unresolved.

 Aside from the fact that condensed water droplets can contaminate food and beverage products—through all sorts of impurities and microorganisms—they also create slipping and falling hazards on the ground.
 Studies have shown, for instance, that 30% percent of workplace injuries in the food & beverage industry can be traced back to accidental slips.

-This is particularly the case in high-moisture environments that involve two-way air exchanges on a continuous basis, like cold storage facilities where warm air makes its way through the top of the cooler or freezer and cold air escapes along the bottom.
+This is particularly the case in high-moisture environments that involve two-way air exchanges on a regular basis, like cold storage facilities where warm air makes its way through the top of the cooler or freezer and cold air escapes along the bottom.

 Infestation threats involving any number of bugs, insects, and pests are of dangerous concern for food safety, as they have been shown to spread diseases, damage products, and compromise the integrity of food and beverage environments.

 As for regulators, their first order of business won’t be to help you get rid of these pests.
-They’ll be far more concerned with how they were able to breach your defenses in the first place, perhaps handing out a violation notice in the process.
+They’ll be far more concerned with how they were able to breach your defenses in the first place, likely handing out a violation notice in the process.

 4. OCCUPATIONAL ACCIDENTS